nuprl/TypeWeaver/README.md

 - `make figures` will recreate the figures from the results used for the paper.
   The tables and figures should match the paper.

+## Makefile variables

 If you are using Docker instead of podman, you can run `make DOCKER=docker full` and the makefiles and scripts should use Docker instead.

 By default, the scripts will use all 12 CPUs on the server.
-To adjust this, run `make NPROC=8 fufll` and the makefiles and scripts will use 8 processors.
+To adjust this, run `make NPROC=8 full` and the makefiles and scripts will use 8 processors.

+If you do not have a GPU, run `make NOGPU=true full`.